 For Solution Providers and Zoom App Marketplace Partners

 If you're a Zoom App Marketplace partner or SI deploying Zoom Contact Center for clients, Shuttle is the payment layer you can build alongside your delivery.
 We support multi-PSP routing across your client portfolio (each client keeps their preferred acquirer) and partner-friendly commercials.
-Shuttle's voice capture runs via Twilio Pay, where Shuttle is Twilio's preferred payment partner; you build the agent-side interface against Shuttle's APIs to fit your Engagement Studio flow patterns.
+Shuttle's voice capture runs via Twilio Pay, where Shuttle is a Pay Connector provider on the Twilio Marketplace; you build the agent-side interface against Shuttle's APIs to fit your Engagement Studio flow patterns.
 For partnership conversations, book a discovery call.

 Use Cases